-Section 2 Discussion of a News Item Time: 1+2+7 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Choice of Material Suitable choice appropriate to Level 3, to minimum stated time.
-Suitable choice for time limit.
-Considered choice, information selected for time limits.
-Considered choice, information selected for time limits, with good coverage of the topic.
+Section 2 Discussion of a News Item Time: 3+6+1 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Choice and Management of Material Suitable choice appropriate to Level 3 with most aspects of the task completed.
+Suitable choice and time managed to complete all aspects of the task.
+Considered choice, information selected for task and time constraints.
+Considered choice, information selected for task and time constraints, with good coverage of the topic.
 Mature choice, disciplined use of time.
-Introduction Outlines article and bias.
-Outlines article, key issues and bias.
-Identifies key issues and style or bias.
-Identifies key issues, style and bias.
-Succinct summary of article.
+Summary of an article Outlines article and key issues.
+Outlines article, key issues and style or bias.
+Summarises article, key issues, and style or bias.
+Analyses article, key issues, style and bias.
+Succinct, insightful summary, analysis and evaluation of article.
 Voice and Speech Speech clear and audible.
 Controls pace.
 Speech clear and audible, with some variety of pace used for effect.
 Voice has some vitality.
 Uses varied pace and pause.
 Voice has vitality.
 Variety of pace and use of pause used for good effect.
 Delivery fairly fluent.
 Self-assured, fluent delivery.
 Content and Post- Discussion Summary Some evidence of prior research.
 Brief statement of views expressed during discussion.
 Evidence of prior research.
 Considered statement of views expressed during discussion.
 Clear evidence of additional research.
 Summarises debate and draws conclusions.
 Clear evidence of additional research.
 Summarises debate with a considered statement of views and draws conclusions.
 Thoroughly and selectively researched.
 Concise perceptive analysis, with reference to main contributions.
 Leading a Discussion Opens discussion with own views.
 Maintains flow by asking relevant questions.
 Develops answers from knowledge and research.
 Maintains flow of discussion by asking for ideas and opinions.
 States discussion topic clearly, with personal viewpoint / opinions.
 Extends debate by ongoing analysis of responses.
 Full, fluent responses extend discussion.
 Maintains group focus.
 Engages well with group.
 Challenges thinking with considered ideas and opinions.
 Controls pace and group dynamics.

 Section 3: Literary Recommendation Time: 4 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Choice of Material Appropriate choice with meaning to the learner Suitable choice of some substance.
 Thoughtful choice.
 More challenging selection.
 Challenging piece.
 Evaluation Recommendation with brief reference to text or context.
 Recommendation with reference to text or context.
 Fuller introduction, giving thoughtful, concise evaluation.
 Fuller introduction, giving thoughtful, concise evaluation and comment.
 Focused evaluation, with personal recommendation.
-Memorisation or Reading Clear familiarity with text but needs constant reference.
+Reading A degree of familiarity with text but needs constant reference.
 Clear familiarity with text but needs frequent reference.
 Confidently spoken, with regular text support.
 Confidently spoken, with some text support.
-Securely memorised or subtle reference to text.
+There is subtle reference to text.
 Delivery/Voice/ Face Voice audible and clear, using vocal and facial expression.
 Voice audible and clear, appropriate phrasing.
 Appropriate phrasing, pace and pause.
 Appropriate phrasing, good use of pace and pause.
 Free and fluent delivery.
 Interpretation/ Communication Concentrates on the metre or structure.
 Conveys the meaning of the text well.
 Creates and conveys mood.
 Creates and conveys mood with good audience awareness.
 Sense of spontaneity with sensitivity to text and audience.